Young Folks: Music video

 The animated video for the song was directed by Ted Malmros with animation by Graham Samuels.
-It is featured in the video game SingStar Pop 2, as well as in Lips.

 The video starts off with Peter and Victoria sitting in a park, on a bench.
 Peter teaches Victoria how to whistle.
 Then the video switches over to them both sitting in a bus where the song starts.
 Throughout the video, scenes of the band playing the song can be seen and eventually the video ends with a big party where everybody "seems to disappear".

 Live performances

 The group performed the song on Late Night with Conan O'Brien on 29 January 2007, and on The Tonight Show with Jay Leno on 18 May 2007 (the latter with Tonight Show band member Vicki Randle on bongos).
 On 29 September 2007, the band played "Young Folks", with Victoria Bergsman's vocals, on Friday Night with Jonathan Ross on BBC1.
 When the band performed the song at the 2007 Coachella Valley Music and Arts Festival, Bergsman's vocals were performed by Bebban Stenborg of Shout Out Louds.
 On Peter Bjorn and John's 2008 Australian tour, Victoria Bergsman's vocals were performed by Tracyanne Campbell of Camera Obscura.

 In 2007, Kanye West sampled "Young Folks" for his mixtape Can't Tell Me Nothing.
 Later, he and Peter Bjorn and John performed the song together at the Way Out West festival in Gothenburg.